- Branding 03.21

 What sets your business apart from the competition?

-The success of your business surely has to be paramount, and your embarrassment pretty insignificant in this highly competitive online marketplace.
+The success of your business surely has to be paramount, and your embarrassment insignificant in this highly competitive online marketplace.

 This is your business, the business you have nurtured and grown from nothing.